profound-labs/recollections-of-ajahn-chah/manuscript/markdown/luang-por-chah-memorial-week.md

-The Luang Por Chah
+The Luang Por Chah Memorial Week
 ==================

+*Recollections by Ajahn Siripañño.*

 > *Every year during the week leading up to the anniversary of Ajahn
-> Chah’s death on 16^th^ January, there is a great gathering at his
+> Chah’s death on 16th January, there is a great gathering at his
 > monastery in north-east Thailand, when many of his disciples come
 > together for six days of Dhamma practice.
 Ajahn Siripañño, the senior
 > monk at Wat Dtao Dam at the time of writing, provides the following
 > account from his perspective of living as a monk in Ajahn Chah’s
 > branch monasteries in Thailand.*

-12^th^ January 2009, and all over Thailand motorbikes, cars, pick-up trucks, mini-vans and tour buses are making their way to the north-eastern province of Ubon, heading for a certain monastery – Wat Pah Pong.
+12th January 2009, and all over Thailand motorbikes, cars, pick-up trucks, mini-vans and tour buses are making their way to the north-eastern province of Ubon, heading for a certain monastery – Wat Pah Pong.
 Those making the journey are looking to spend a week imbibing